tzslg/Light-Field-Reconstruction-from-Focal-Stack/README.md

-# Light-Field-Reconstruction-from-Focal-Stack
+# Light Field Reconstruction from Focal Stack Data

-This project is a small example of using SART to reconstruct light field data from focus stack data.
+This project aims to reconstruct light field data from focus stack data using the SART algorithm.
+The focus is on exploring the application of the SART algorithm in light field data reconstruction to achieve more accurate results.